sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

-# Awesome Social-Media Polarization and EchoChambers
+# Awesome Social-Media Polarization and Echo-Chambers

 This page is summarizes recent research on Polarization and Echo-chambers on Social Media.
 Unlike other survey pages, this site will focus on reproducible research along with data and code snippets.
 Inspired from other 'awesome' github pages like [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning).